 - In any case and for any reason that a KRO gains access to a Subscriber's recovered keys, the KRO is obligated to submit them to the Requestor without attempting to access or use them. - The KRO will request the Subscriber's keys only upon receipt of a request from an authorized Requestor.
 The KRO, as an intermediary between the Requestor and the KRA, will confirm the identity of any Requestor seeking a Key Recovery.
 KROs shall follow the requirements for validating the identity of Requestors as defined in section 3.2.3 of IdenTrust's CPS.
-In the case of persons other than the Subscriber seeking a Key Recovery, the KRO will ensure that the Requestor has the authority and legitimate purpose to request the Subscriber's key. - The KRO, as an intermediary for the KRA, will confirm the authorization for the request, consulting with legal counsel when appropriate. - The KRO will protect all information including the KRO's own key(s) that could be used to request recovery of the Subscriber's Decryption Key. - The KRO will protect all information regarding all occurrences of Key Recovery.
+In the case of persons other than the Subscriber seeking a Key Recovery, the KRO will ensure that the Requestor has the authority and legitimate purpose to request the Subscriber's key.

+- The KRO, as an intermediary for the KRA, will confirm the authorization for the request, consulting with legal counsel when appropriate. - The KRO will protect all information including the KRO's own key(s) that could be used to request recovery of the Subscriber's Decryption Key. - The KRO will protect all information regarding all occurrences of Key Recovery.
 The KRO will communicate knowledge of any recovery process only to the Requestor or the KRA.
 The KRO will communicate to the KRA(s) when the Requestor is not the Subscriber and will not communicate any information concerning a Key Recovery to the Subscriber except when the Subscriber is the Requestor. - The KRO will accurately represent himself or herself to all entities when performing Key Recovery services. - The KRO will keep records of all recovery requests and dispositions.
-The audit records will not contain Subscribers' keys in any form: plaintext, split, encrypted, etc.
+The audit records will not contain Subscribers' keys in any form: plaintext, split, encrypted, etc

-With respect to any KRO who is an employee of IdenTrust, such a KRO who fails to comply with this KRPS will be subject to sanctions under IdenTrust's existing personnel discipline procedures listed within the IdenTrust Employee Security Handbook (maintained and available through the Security or Human Resources department by request).
+With respect to any KRO who is an employee of IdenTrust, such a KRO who fails to comply with this KRPS will be subject to applicable personnel disciplinary procedures as documented in a confidential and proprietary employee handbook documents administered by the HID and IdenTrust HR Departments.
+These documents are made available for audit purposes to illustrate compliance with this requirement.
 With respect to any KRO who is not an employee of IdenTrust (e.g. a Trusted Correspondent of a Subscribing Organization), where IdenTrust is aware of such a KRO failing to comply with this KRPS, that KRO shall no longer be regarded by IdenTrust as having KRO status.